MaggieDaisy/Discover-Sardinia/README.md

 * Content

-The text content for this page was created by student Malgorzata Czerwonka (self-written) for a **non-existing place**, and for **educational purposes only**.
+The text content for this page was created by student Malgorzata Czerwonka (self-written) for a **non-existing company**, and for **educational purposes only**.
 Inspiration to create informative and consistent  content was borrowed from sources:
 [**1**](https://ww) and
 [**2**](https://www)

 * Media

-All the images used in this site were picked from [**Unsplash**](https://unsplash.com/) - a website dedicated to sharing stock photography for free for every kind of project [**Pixabay**](https://pixabay.com/) - a stunning free images & royalty free stock
+All the images used in this site were picked from:

+[**Unsplash**](https://unsplash.com/) - a website dedicated to sharing stock photography for free for every kind of project

+[**Pixabay**](https://pixabay.com/) - a stunning free images & royalty free stock

-To create self a logo I borrowed first flag template from [**FAVPNG**](https://favpng.com/png_view/charles-albert-of-sardinia-flag-of-sardinia-regions-of-italy-sardinian-people-png/1aQdepzq) - a database of free transparent PNG Images
+To create a logo I borrowed first flag template and developed further in GIMP:

+[**FAVPNG**](https://favpng.com/png_view/charles-albert-of-sardinia-flag-of-sardinia-regions-of-italy-sardinian-people-png/1aQdepzq) - a database of free transparent PNG Images

 * Code
-1. Code snippet from [**Bootsrap 4 components**](https://getbootstrap.com/docs/4.0/components/navbar/) for responsive navigation bar
-2. Background Slider code soultion on the landing page - inspiration and code snippet from [**50 Projects In 50 Days - HTML, CSS & JavaScript**](https://www.udemy.com/course/50-projects-50-days/) course created by Brad Traversy and Florin Pop
-3. Gallery form inspiration was borrowed from …....
+- Code inspiration for responsive and interactive navigation bar borrowed from - [**Responsive Navigation Menu Bar with HTML CSS & Javascript | CSS Flexbox - Tutorial by CodingNepal**](https://www.youtube.com/watch?v=mbDNrvKLAGM)
+- Code inspiration for background slider on the landing Home page borrowed from- [**Carousel Slider Bootstrap 5 | Slider Carousel - Tutorial by Adrian Twarog**](https://www.youtube.com/watch?v=ku_97a6Bgkg)
+- Code inspiration for gallery effects in About and Trips section borrowed from -
+- Code inspiration for buttons in a Trips section borrowed from - [**JQuery Effects - Challenge 3" - Course by Code Institute**](https://courses.codeinstitute.net/courses/course-v1:CodeInstitute+IFD101+2017_T3/courseware/b99394c03fb342ed96e82caa5adef426/cb6592e199ef45d5a3db4cf83691b70f/?child=first)
-4. Inspiration for map was borrowed from course content walkthrough Rosie
+- Code inspiration for map locations of attractions borrowed from - course content walkthrough Rosie
-5. Inspiration for email was borrowed from course content walkthrough Rosie
+- Code inspiration for map locations of attractions borrowed from ----

 # 10. Acknowledgments